mighty-odewumi/elements-app/README.md

 - [ ] Users can also view the day's forecasts hourly in a carousel.
 - [ ] Ability to view weather forecasts for a week.
 - [ ] Built in Dark Mode by default.
+- [ ] Hightlights the current hour's weather conditions in the carousel.

 ## Future Features

 - [ ] Toggle between light and dark modes
 - [ ] Displaying more detailed weather info such as UV Index, Carbon Emissions Level and also Alerts issued by government or meteorological agencies.
+- [ ] Displaying an animation when the data is being fetched from the API (based on review from a fellow developer online).

 ## Acknowledgements